Check the Apps & Aviation section for pictures and videos of my flying down under!

 APPLY FOR AN AVID/ASIC: This is the official CASA page describing what documents you need to apply for an AVID/ASIC:

-• PRIMARY ID: Certified copy of passport
+• PRIMARY ID: Certified copy of passport (70 points)

 III Flying Down Under